seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 O, sir, things must be as they may; and what a man
 cannot get, he may lawfully deal for his wife's soul.

-*Re-enter Second Fisherman, drawing up a net*
+*Re-enter Second and Third Fishermen, drawing up a net*

 **Second Fisherman**
 Help, master, help! here's a fish hangs in the net,